bobbycomet/sus-tracker-twitch-bot/README.md

 # sus-tracker-twitch-bot V3 is current
 Make sure all dependencies are installed, these are the imported libraries.
+I used pyinstaller, but some may not have installed through it like requests or twitch

 A Python application bot that reads chats and checks for sus words to give a sus level Add Suspicious Words: